All Episodes

 They think of everything at the regime, don't they?

-And I've mentioned over the course of many years of the broadcast that there are people who the problem they have with me is that I'm too sure of myself, and that makes them uncomfortable.
+And I've mentioned over the course of many years of the broadcast that there are people who the problem they have with me is that I'm too sure of myself.

 They don't think anybody's that sure of themselves, and they certainly aren't.

-And I come along, and I'm dead certain of everything, and that makes them nervous.
+And I come along and I'm dead certain of everything, and that makes them nervous.

-I just got an email from you.
+I just got an email from me.

-What you just sound like you know that I do.
+You just sound like you know that.

 A consensus of scientists.